nightmode/tome/README.md

 npm install -g tome-server
 ```

-If you would rather install Tome with the idea of hacking or developing your own fork, download Tome from GitHub and then run `npm link` from the main folder.
+If you would rather install Tome with the idea of hacking or developing your own fork, download Tome from GitHub and then run `npm link` from the Tome folder.
 You should now be able to run `tome` from any location and it will always use your latest changes to the codebase.

 ## Quickstart Guide